RescueSocial/.github/profile/README.md

 ## Welcome to Rescue Social
-Rescue Social Projects - Public Safety Improvements ● Researching Social Influence ● Anti-Abuse & Data Analysis, Business/Community Aid, and Social Dynamics of Victims and/or Public Figures
+Rescue Social Projects - Public Safety Improvements ● Researching Social Influence ● Anti-Abuse & Data Analysis, Business and Community Aid ● and Social Dynamics of Victims and/or Public Figures
 ● Investigation
 ● Guides & Open Source Examples - available to impact other cases